St. Tammany Master Gardener Association

 Northlake Nature Center (NNC) is a jewel of western St. Tammany, located between Bayou Castine and Pelican Park.
 Although recent actions by the gas line company have ruined the butterfly garden at the entrance, there remain several hundred acres of several ecosystems with eight miles of trails.
 Removal of invasive exotics and planting native trees, shrubs, and flowers are ongoing activities.

-Project Chair: Jim Russell
+Project Chair:

-Otis House Rose Garden
+Otis House Antique Rose Garden

 Project Chairs: Ann Durel

-School Garden Partnerships (Rooting the Future)
+School Garden Partnerships

 Master Gardeners work with several schools in the Parish to establish Legacy Gardens and support Arbor Day activities.

-Marigny Elementary School – Sue Maguire, Coordinator
+Marigny Elementary School – Project Chair: Sue Maguire

-Woodlake Elementary School – TBD
+Woodlake Elementary School – Project Chair: Kappy Goodwin

-Slidell Library Garden
+Slidell Library Herb & Pollinator Garden